Rhythm Is a Mystery

-"Rhythm Is a Mystery" is the debut single by British electronic music group K-Klass, released in 1991 from their debut album, Universal.
-Lead vocals are performed by Bobbi Depasois.
+"Rhythm Is a Mystery" is the debut single by British electronic music group K-Klass, released in 1991 by Deconstruction Records, and later included on the group's debut album, Universal (1993).
+The song is written by the group and Mark Stagg, and features lead vocals performed by Bobbi Depasois.
+It peaked at number three on the UK Singles Chart, number two on the Music Week Dance Singles chart and number one on the UK Club Chart.

 Background and release

 Andy Williams, Carl Thomas, Russ Morgan and Paul Roberts met in a nightclub in Manchester in 1988.
 They formed production collective K-Klass and debuted with The Wildlife EP in 1990.
 "Rhythm Is a Mystery" was their follow-up in 1991.
 The distinctive drum roll which features at various junctures in the track was sampled from the 1987 song "Devotion" by Ten City.
 First released via Creed Records, it secured K-Klass a contract with Deconstruction.
 Upon the first release of "Rhythm Is a Mystery", the song only reached No. 61 in the UK.
 However, after a new remix was re-released that same year, it peaked at No. 3 on the UK Singles Chart.
 It is their biggest hit to date.